mitchhenderson/2025-Table-Contest/README.md

-# NRL Finals Probability Analysis

-**2025 Table Contest Submission**
+# 2025 Table Contest Submission - Estimating NRL finals probabilities with Monte Carlo simulation

-My table is from a sports analytics side project I did earlier in the year that estimated the probability of National Rugby League (NRL) teams qualifying for the finals based on how many matches they won in the regular season.
+My submission is from a sports analytics side project I did earlier in the year that estimated the probability of National Rugby League (NRL) teams qualifying for the finals based on how many matches they won in the regular season.
 I simulated 10,000 seasons using a Monte Carlo approach.
 The full post and methodology is available [on my site](https://mitchhenderson.dev/posts/2025-01-18-how-many-wins-do-nrl-teams-need-to-make-the-finals/).

 ![NRL Finals Probability Table](table.png)